anonmily/gulpfilegenerator/README.md

 # Gulpfile generator
 I love _using_ Gulp.
 Writing gulpfiles, though?
 Not so much.

-This is a script written in Python that will take a YAML configuration file and generate a gulpfile for you.
+So, this is a script written in Python that will take a YAML configuration file and generate a gulpfile for you.
+A 272 line gulpfile becomes a 77-line YAML file; no need to worry about too much implementation detail.

 To run it, it's best that you add the script (**gulpgenerator**) to your PATH.
 It will look in the current working directory for a **gulpconfig.yaml** file and then generate the gulpfile accordingly.